teemutammela/auralcandy.net/README.md

 This repository contains the source code of [AuralCandy.Net](https://www.auralcandy.net/).
 Please note that this application is **tailored to our needs** - it's **not a generic, turn-key podcast platform**.
 This source code is released for **educational purposes** for anyone wishing to learn more about developing [Contentful](https://www.contentful.com/) applications using [Ruby](https://www.ruby-lang.org/en/) and [Sinatra](http://sinatrarb.com/).

-This source code can be used for **non-commericial purposes only**.
+This source code is distributed under [Unlicense](https://unlicense.org/) and can be used for **non-commericial purposes only**.
 Any commercial use of this source code requires **explicit permission** from the author.
 This application comes with **absolutely no warranty**.
 The author assumes no responsibility of data loss or any other unintended side-effect.

 ## Author